 Katie Meyler: The way that I stay motivated is by staying to connected to why I started in the first place.
 I have a few ways of doing that but mainly it’s keeping close relationships with people in Liberia.
 By staying in touch with the realities that we are fighting against.
 I have a picture on my desktop I look at everyday of Sarah.
 Sarah was 10 years old.
 During Ebola our ambulance got a call from her family that she was sick.
 When I met her she was so strong.
 I thought for sure she would make it.
 I gave her two teddy bears, looked her dead in the eyes and told her to fight with all her might, that she would be okay.
 I lied.
 She didn’t make it.
 The hardest thing in my life was telling her mother that her last child had died.
 I couldn’t even get the words out.
 I just looked at her mother and started to weep, she got the message and collapsed.
 It would be a really tragic story if it ended there.
 It doesn’t.
 Knowing Sarah and so many others that died during Ebola motivates me to make sure the world does not turn the page on what happened.
 I used that anger, hurt, and crazy emotion as fuel to work with the Ministry of Education to catalyze the largest public private partnership in the history of the world.
 Liberia is changing it’s education system and it’s happening in honor of Sarah.
 I am honored to support and stand with Liberia as we work together for a stronger Liberia, a Liberia where little girls will be safe, healthy and learning.

 There is no choice but for our work to succeed.
 We can and we must achieve greatness.
 There are a lot of little lives and dreams on the line and we are not stopping until every single child has a real chance.
 I refuse to live in a world where there are little girls on the streets working when they just want to go to school.
-I know when I'm close to and connected to those kids and their dreams there is nothing we cannot do.The BEST SALES on Amazon NOW ]
+I know when I’m close to and connected to those kids and their dreams there is nothing we cannot do.Up to 70% off on Hottest Amazon Deals]